 Nominations accepted in the fall of each year.
-The 2025 award deadline for nominations is December 1, 2024.

 Submit your nomination through through our digital form (see below) and include: